 and thus an induced isomorphism of pushouts

 as required. \end{proof}

-Now we give some definitions with which we can reduce the construction of a free monad on a pointed endofunctor $\ptdendo{T}$ on $\cat{E}$ to the construction of a free monad on a derived \emph{well-pointed} endofunctor $\ptdendo{T}^\qoppa$ on a category $\cat{E}^\qoppa$.
+Following Kelly, we reduce the construction of a free monad on a pointed endofunctor $\ptdendo{T}$ on $\cat{E}$ to the construction of a free monad on a derived well-pointed endofunctor $\ptdendo{T}^\qoppa$ on a category $\cat{E}^\qoppa$.

 \begin{notation} Let $\cat{E}$ be a category and $\class{M}$ be a wide subcategory of $\cat{E}$ closed under cobase change.
 Given a pointed endofunctor $\ptdendo{T} = (T, \tau)$ on $\cat{E}$ whose unit is valued in $\class{M}$, write